 can you write html

 Yes, I can write HTML.
 HTML is a markup language that is used to create web pages.
-It is a relatively simple language
+It is a relatively simple language to learn, and it is used by web developers all over the world.

 Here is an example of a simple HTML page: